luisniebla/spotsummary/README.md

 https://github.com/openai/openai-cookbook/blob/main/text_comparison_examples.md

+- Can't really use embeddings because that would be for review to review.
+Like if you're looking at one review or location and you want to compare to others similar, it makes sense...
+Otherwise?

 # Implementation Ideas
-1. Don't store any maps data, pass onto the model to create
+1. Don't store any maps data, pass onto the model to create the recommendation
+2. Store the embeddings in a vector engine

 # TODO